LekoArts/gatsby-themes/themes/gatsby-theme-jodie/README.md

 - Theme UI-based theming
 - Create a project by creating an MDX file and dropping the images into the same folder
 - Extensible custom pages
-- Define colors for each page and the sidebar & content will adapt while maintaining WCAG 2 AA contrast ratios
+- Define colors for each page, and the sidebar & content will adapt while maintaining WCAG 2 AA contrast ratios

 ## Installation